 AT THE ZOO

 Important hatchlings.
-The practice of collecting condor eggs from the wild for artificial incubation began in 1983, when the first collected egg of a California condor was received at the San Diego Zoo.
+The practice of moving condor eggs from the wilderness into human care for artificial incubation began in 1983, when the first egg of a California condor was received at the San Diego Zoo.
 Sisquoc, the first California condor ever hatched in a zoo, emerged from his shell on March 30, 1983.
 News of his hatching triggered an outpouring of mail from all over the world.
 Congratulatory letters were sent by conservationists, zoos, governments, school classrooms, and many individuals, all wanting to help with the condor project.
-In 1987, the last California condor remaining in the wild, called AC9, was brought to the Park.
-With the species now extinct in the wild, one half of the world's population lived at the Park.
-A new high point in condor conservation was reached when Molloko, the first zoo-bred condor, hatched on April 29, 1988.
-And in 1992, the first zoo-bred condors were released into native California habitat in Los Angeles National Forest.
+In 1987, the last California condor remaining in the wilderness, called AC9, was brought to the Park.
+With the bird now extinct in its native habitat, one half of the world's population lived at the Park.
+A new high point in condor conservation was reached when Molloko, the first condor bred in expert care, hatched on April 29, 1988.
+And in 1992, the first zoo-hatched condors were reintroduced into native California habitat in Los Angeles National Forest.

 Sisquoc continues to make the news!
 He and his mate, Shatash, were featured on our new Condor Cam, raising their chick together.
 Viewers around the world were able to watch this experience pair hatch and care for their chick, Saticoy.
 We are proud to say we have had 165 California condor hatchings since Sisquoc's arrival so long ago.

 See our condors.
-Although most of our condors live in their off-view "condor-minium" habitat at the Safari Park, guests can get up-close views of condors not in our breeding program at the Park’s Condor Ridge and in the Zoo’s Elephant Odyssey.
+Although most of our condors live in their off-view "condor-minium" habitat at the Safari Park, guests can get up-close views of condors at the Park’s Condor Ridge and in the Zoo’s Elephant Odyssey.
 And in 2011, a webcam was installed at the Park’s condor-minium.
 This Condor Cam allows a peek into ongoing recovery efforts at our breeding facility.
-Join us as we monitor everything from egg hatchings to preparing adults for reintroduction into the wilds of California, Arizona, and Baja California, Mexico.
+Join us as we monitor everything from egg hatchings to preparing adults for reintroduction into California, Arizona, and Baja California, Mexico.

 Watch our California condors daily on Condor Cam!

 Down to 22.
 The California condor population was almost wiped out by the destruction of habitat, poaching, and lead poisoning.
-In 1982, only 22 birds remained in the wild.
-San Diego Zoo Global was given permission to begin the first captive propagation program for California condors.
+In 1982, only 22 birds remained.
+San Diego Zoo Wildlife Alliance was given permission to begin the first managed propagation program for California condors.
 The program also involved the U.S. Fish and Wildlife Service, California Department of Fish and Game, the National Audubon Society, and the Los Angeles Zoo.

-Release sites.
-In the early 1990s, captive-bred condors were reintroduced into the wild in California.
+Reintroduction sites.
+In the early 1990s, condors hatched in human care were reintroduced into California.
 Today, condors are reintroduced at five different reintroduction sites.
 One site is in northern Arizona at the Vermilion Cliffs, just north of Grand Canyon National Park.
 Three sites are in California: the Ventana Wilderness in Big Sur, Pinnacles National Monument, and near the Sespe Condor Sanctuary in the Los Padres National Forest, north of Los Angeles.
-More than 50 California condors now join the population every year, and 12 to 15 chicks now hatch in the wild annually.
+More than 50 California condors now join the population every year, and 12 to 15 chicks now hatch in their native habitat annually.

 Along with our Mexican partners, Secretaría de Medio Ambiente y Recursos Naturales, Instituto Nacional de Ecología, and COSTA SALVAJE, we have been managing a long-term program to restore the California condor to a fifth site in the Sierra San Pedro Martír Mountains of northern Baja California, Mexico, where it went extinct sometime in the mid-1950s, likely for the same reasons we nearly lost the condor in the United States: shooting, collisions with man-made objects, and lead poisoning.
 In 2012, we were delighted to see the first condor to successfully fledge in Baja California.

 The good news!
-As of October 31, 2014, the total population of California condors is 425!
-Of those, 219 are living in the wild.
+As of 2019, the world population of California condors is 518!
+Of those, 337 are flying in their natural habitat.
 It's quite a comeback story!
 Condors still need the watchful eye and careful protection of conservationists and all of us who want to see them survive into the future.
 But it is good to know that all the hard work done so far has enabled California condors to stay with us in the 21st century.
-As more wild condors transfer to natural foods and lead poisoning becomes better controlled, we should achieve full recovery of this species over the next decade!
+As more condors transfer to natural foods and lead poisoning becomes better controlled, we should achieve full recovery of this bird over the next decade!